-Allergies are among the most common reasons for facial swelling in dogs.
 When a dog's face suddenly becomes swollen, it is usually caused by an allergic reaction.
-Allergic reactions may be brought on by bug bites, bee stings, vaccinations, medications, foods, toxin exposure, pollen, and other environmental allergens.
+Allergic reactions may be caused by bug bites, bee stings, vaccinations, medications, certain foods, toxin exposure, pollen, and other environmental allergens.

 Allergic reactions cause an inflammatory response in the body.
 This can lead to hives and swelling, especially on the face.
 You may especially notice swelling of the muzzle and eyelids.
 The neck may be swollen as well and even affect breathing.
 Some allergic reactions will get worse quickly, leading to serious problems breathing or even seizures.
 Mild reactions tend to improve with little intervention, but major reactions are considered emergency situations.